Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

-Like what we have done onto the app II, hooking by exposed is always considered the most convenient and effective way to sketch out the complete control flow and data flow of the protocol.
+~\\ Similar with the analysis of app II, we used hooking to sketch out the complete control flow and data flow of the protocol.
 The target function to be hooked has been confirmed during the previous analysis, which is ``\texttt{videoWrite}'' located in class named ``\texttt{RecordService}''.
-In order to find as many details about the protocol as possible, some other methods located in the same class of ``\texttt{videoWrite}'' have also been hooked and shown in Table \ref{tab:functionsHookedAppIII}.
-With the information obtained from the output logs of methods' hooking, the protocol of the communication between video server and app to start screen recording has been found and displayed as Figure \ref{fig:processRecordableFree}.
+In order to find as many details about the protocol as possible, some other methods located in the same class of ``\texttt{videoWrite}'' have also been hooked.
+With the information obtained from the output logs of methods' hooking, the protocol of the communication between video server and app to start screen recording has been found.
+A sixteen-digit-long string \texttt{ce2757a06d455af2} grabbed our attentions because it was presumed to be the authentication code, or password for short, according to the location of its occurrence.
+Nevertheless, it has not yet been confirmed to be a string constant or a dynamic changing string so far.
+In order to clarify the nature of that password, a series of experiments has been conducted.